-Robert A. Levy is chairman of the Cato Institute’s board of directors.
+Robert A. Levy is chairman of the board of directors at the Cato Institute.
 He joined Cato as senior fellow in constitutional studies in 1997 after 25 years in business.
-He also sits on boards of the Institute for Justice, the Federalist Society, and the George Mason University School of Law.
-He founded CDA Investment Technologies, a major provider of financial information and software, and was its CEO until 1991.
-Levy clerked for Judge Royce C. Lamberth on the U.S. District Court in Washington, D.C., and for Judge Douglas H. Ginsburg on the U.S. Court of Appeals for the D.C.
+Levy is also a director of the Institute for Justice, the Foundation for Government Accountability, and the Forum Club of Southwest Florida.
+He received his Ph.D. in business from the American University in 1966.
+That year he founded CDA Investment Technologies, a major provider of investment information and software.
+Levy served as CEO until 1991.
+He then attended George Mason law school, where he was chief articles editor of the law review and class valedictorian.
+Levy received his JD in 1994.
+The next two years he clerked for Judge Royce C. Lamberth on the U.S. District Court in Washington, D.C., and for Judge Douglas H. Ginsburg on the U.S. Court of Appeals for the D.C.
 Circuit.
 From 1997 until 2004, Levy was an adjunct professor of law at Georgetown University.
-He has written numerous articles on investments, law, and public policy.
 His writing has appeared in the New York Times, Wall Street Journal, USA Today, Washington Post, National Review, and many other publications.
-Levy has also discussed public policy on national radio and TV programs, including ABC’s Nightline, CNN’s Crossfire, Fox’s The O’Reilly Factor, MSNBC’s Hardball, and NBC’s Today Show.
-His latest book, co-authored with William Mellor, is The Dirty Dozen: How Twelve Supreme Court Cases Radically Expanded Government and Eroded Freedom.
-Levy received his Ph.D. in business from the American University and his J.D. degree from the George Mason University School of Law.
+Levy has also discussed public policy on national radio and TV programs, including ABC’s Nightline, Fox’s The O’Reilly Factor, PBS’s Newshour, and NBC’s Today Show.
+His latest book is The Dirty Dozen: How 12 Supreme Court Cases Radically Expanded Government & Eroded Freedom.
+Levy served as co-counsel in District of Columbia v.
+Heller, the successful Supreme Court challenge to Washington, D.C.’s gun ban.